kjarosz/Cuda-Wndchrm/README.md

 corporate and scientific sources alike.
 The volume of data produced increases steadily however the methods to deal with it are limiting its usefulness.
-CUDA Wndchrm is an open source re-implementation of select algorithms from [wndchrm][].
+CUDA Wndchrm is an open source re-implementation of select algorithms from wndchrm *(see the [More about the original Wndchrm software](#More-about-the-original-Wndchrm-software) section below for more details)*.
 They are modified and structured in a way that they may be executed on Nvidia's CUDA enabled devices to employ parallel computing and speed up the process of image analysis.
 The algorithms selected are those that are the most time consuming to reduce image processing time as much as possible.
-The modified algorithms are tested against the results of the [original implementation][wndchrm].
-Of interest is the accuracy of the algorithms, compared to the ones found in [wndchrm][] as well as a quantified measure of improvement in speed.
+The modified algorithms are tested against the results of the original implementation.
+Of interest is the accuracy of the algorithms, compared to the ones found in wndchrm as well as a quantified measure of improvement in speed.
 CUDA Wndchrm also aims to maintain a simple interface so that anyone can take advantage of its bulk image processing capabilities.
 CUDA Wndchrm can be freely used to perform computationaly expensive image processing on widely available, cheap consumer-grade GPUs to improve processing speed significantly.
 It is suggested for use on large datasets that would otherwise take impractical amounts of time to compute.

 ## Problem